majdialali/NLP-models/README.md

-Tshort description of the models:
+Short description of the models:

 hese models conver different areas of NLP.